aptech/docs/docs/CR-sortmc.rst

          3      7      4      1
          9      2      5      6

-In the output above, we see that the difference between s1 and sm is that the second and third rows have been switched.
-This is because sortmc first sorted the matrix based upon row one like sortc.
-Then sortmc sorted the rows in which the first column was the same (in our example they are both threes), based upon the values in the second column.
+In the output above, we see that the difference between *s1* and *sm* is that the second and third rows have been switched.
+This is because :func:`sortmc` first sorted the matrix based upon row one like :func:`sortc`.
+Then :func:`sortmc` sorted the rows in which the first column was the same (in our example they are both threes), based upon the values in the second column.

 Source
 ------